VladKnows/Youtube_Transcript_Translator/README.md

 Description:
 A python application, made with Kivy, that that takes a Youtube link as input, uses the Youtube_Transcript API to get the transcript of a video.
-It then uses a Translation API to translate the transcript of a video in romanian and display it on screen at the same pace as Youtube.
+It then uses a Translation API to translate the transcript of the video in romanian and display it on screen at the same pace as Youtube.
 (Currently Slow and can't Pause)

 How to use: